-One of Vancouver’s finest hours was hosting the 2010 Winter Olympic Games.
+Living up to Calgary’s legacy is some big shoes to fill.
+But Vancouver stepped up in a big way for the 2010 Winter Olympic Games.
 The Olympic flame burned brightly in the crisp Canadian air for several weeks.
 The flame has been extinguished, but visitors can still see the Cauldron, which is situated in the beautiful Jack Poole Plaza at the Vancouver Convention Center.
 The mountains and the harbor provide an iconic backdrop to crystal shaped Cauldron.
 I found this was a great place to enjoy my morning coffee.

 The Vancouver Aquarium Marine Science Centre is located in Stanley Park and is one of the most popular attractions in the city.
 You’d expect a city on the ocean to have a world class aquarium – and you’d be right.
 With over 70,000 animals from 6,000 different species, the aquarium is packed with things to see and do.
 I’m a sucker for jellyfish, and the aquarium has numerous tanks devoted to the surreal little creatures.